w6113/website_fall2020/syllabus.md

 #### Participation

 Participation is mandatory.

 Since the course is small, it is expected that students will help contribute to the in person and online discussions.
 This includes:

 * Asking and answering questions related to the class's readings and lectures.
 * Making observations about the lecture's relationship with products or society
 * Asking and answering questions on piazza

-**Students that do not actively participate will receive a 0 in the course**.

 <a name="reading"></a>
 #### Paper Reviews (every class)

-See [./reviews](./reviews) for a description and expectations for paper reviews.
+See [./papers](./papers) for a description and expectations for paper reviews.